docker/docs/desktop/index.md

 ---

-Docker Desktop is a one-click-install application for your Mac, Linux, or Windows environment that lets you build and share containerized applications and microservices.
+Docker Desktop is a one-click-install application for your Mac, Linux, or Windows environment that lets you build, share, and run containerized applications and microservices.

 It provides a straightforward GUI (Graphical User Interface) that lets you manage your containers, applications, and images directly from your machine.
 Docker Desktop can be used either on its own or as a complementary tool to the CLI.